Lovinity/wwsu/README.md

             {
             "err": "Email and password required."
 	        }
+## Calendar [/calendar]
+Calendar endpoints regard the Google Calendar events of WWSU Radio (such as show and genre schedules / programming).
+### /calendar/get [GET /calendar/get]
+Get an array of events for the next 7 days, in no particular order (client will need to do their own sorting).
+This endpoint supports sockets, uses the "calendar" event, and returns data in the structure defined in the websockets section.
+#### Response 200
+        [
+            {
+                "createdAt": "2018-05-15T22:31:34.381Z",
+                "updatedAt": "2018-05-15T22:31:34.381Z",
+                "ID": 1,
+                "unique": "578vfod7icjde4ikdbmtii9ren_20180516T080000Z", // Unique event ID as provided by Google Calendar "title": "Genre: New Rock", // Title of the event "description": "", // Description of the event, if provided (HTML is stripped from the Google Calendar API field)
+                "allDay": false, // True if this is an all day event "start": "2018-05-16T04:00:00-04:00", // ISO string of the event start time "end": "2018-05-16T08:00:00-04:00", // ISO string of the event end time "color": "#5484ed", // Hexadecimal color representing this event "push": false // Internal use only
+            },
+            ...
+        ]
 ## Directors [/directors]
 The Directors endpoints regard the directors of WWSU Radio.
 ### /directors/get [GET /directors/get]